lennart-rth/Live-Earth-Wallpapers/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For **Linux** use feh, nitrogen or gsettings as -p flag.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For **MacOs** use feh, osascript or apple_defaults as -p flag.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For **Windows** use windows as -p flag.\
+Experience shows that not every programm will work.
+But most of the time at least one will.;)\
 **-a -b** This specefies the location for the sentinel image.
 It has no effekt, when used in combination with every other satellite.

 ### Supported Satellites: